O WHAT CAN AIL THEE?: A HARRY POTTER FAN-FICTION STORY

 A satisfied smirk touched his lips.
 “And your reflexes aren’t quite dead, after all.”

 He started opening the surgical kit, pulling out the instruments for cutting and the jar of leeches for drawing.
 When he started to open another vein on her arm, he braced himself for her fight to pull away from him as usual.
-But this time, she reacted to the pain by just squeezing his hand harder.
-It rather unnerved him…to know that she was quite sure he was evil, and yet was still clinging to him with a desperate gleam in her gaze.
+But this time, she reacted to the pain by just squeezing his hand harder, a desperate gleam in her gaze.

 “Miss Granger, perhaps…focusing on worms crawling over open flesh is not best for your stomach or state of mind.”